Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/DeepL - Blog/Customize DeepL Translator with the Glossary.md

 ---
-title: Customize DeepL Translator with the Glossary
+title: 'Customize DeepL Translator with the Glossary'
 categories:
     - 新媒体
     - DeepL - Blog